Superyacht crew mental health and wellbeing support resources

 CASE STUDY: LOSS OF PRODUCTIVITY DUE TO GRIEF

-Within 15 minutes, the counsellor was speaking to the crew member who was grateful for the in-the-moment support, since he felt isolated from friends and family.
+Within 15 minutes of calling MedAire, the crew member was speaking to a counselor.
+He was grateful for the support, since he felt isolated from friends and family.

-He spoke about his feelings of guilt and grief and the counsellor suggested several ways to cope with the loss, given the challenges in getting home to be with his family.
+He spoke about his situation with the counsellor, who suggested several ways to cope with the loss, given the challenges in getting home to be with his family.

 The crew member received further counselling sessions over the phone, as well as in a face-to-face setting, which were essential in building his resilience to return to work.